 About Coding in Blocks

-Blocks lets you add Velo code to your widgets and apps.
-You can add code to an individual widget, as well as code for the entire app.
+Blocks lets you add JavaScript code to your widgets and apps.
+You can add code to an individual widget or dashboard page, as well as code for the entire app.

-In this overview article, we'll cover the varoius places where you can add code to a Blocks app.
+This overview covers the various places where you can add code to a Blocks app.

 Add code to your widget to provide the following:

-• Widget API.
-Your widget API enables you to add properties, functions and events to the entire widget.
-These are exposed when your widget is installed on a site (in the Wix Editors) or when it's added inside another widget.
-Use your widget API with the $widget namespace.
+• Widget API - Your widget API enables you to add properties, functions, and events to the entire widget.
+These are exposed when your widget is installed on a site or when it's added inside another widget.
+Use your widget API with the $widget module.

 Blocks custom panels have their own code tab to create their logic.

-Design a custom panel, connect it to a desired action button and add code to determine what happens in the panel.
+Design a custom panel, connect it to an action button, and add code to determine what happens in the panel.

-Add Dashboard pages to your app, to enable site builders to configure your app.
-Dashboard pages also have have a designated code tab, as well as designated APIs.
+Add Dashboard pages to your app to enable site builders to configure your app.
+Dashboard pages have a designated code tab, as well as designated APIs:

 Collection code

-Blocks allows you to create dataset collections and access them in your app and site.
-Use the `wix-data` module to work with your collections.
+Blocks allows you to create CMS collections and access them in your app and site.
+Use the @wix/data SDK module to work with your collections.

 Add frontend or backend code files for your entire app.
 These are also referred to as "code packages".